janzikmund/subtitles/README.md

 # Subtitles
 Node.js script to automatically search and download movie subtitles from command line.
+Also allows downloading trailers automatically based on movie name.

 ## Installation
 - clone the project